 Telco Internet (ATT&U-verse & FiOS)

-If you have AT&T U-verse or Verizon FiOS, you don’t need to have a modem.
+With Verizon FiOS, you don’t need to have a modem.
 Both can actually run Ethernet into your house which eliminates the need for a cable modem.
+I explain how to do this in my article on using your own router with Verizon Fios.

-The reason these companies typically set you up with a modem in the first place is to utilize the existing coaxial cable that are in most homes.
-I have a Fios Internet Only Plan use Ethernet instead of Coax with Verizon FiOS.
+Fios will actually deliver Internet over Ethernet, eliminating the need for a cable modem altogether.
+The reason they typically set you up with a modem in the first place is to utilize the existing coaxial cable that are in most homes.

 Stop Renting From Your ISP

 If you have any issues, simply call your provider.
-In most cases the solution is simply a matter of adding you’re modem to your account.
+In most cases, the solution is simply a matter of adding you’re a modem to your account.
 So if you are renting equipment, stop now and start saving some of that hard earned money.

 If you enjoyed this article, please Subscribe to our weekly newsletter.
 It goes out every week and keeps you up to date on information relevant to cord cutters.
 Subscribing will also inform you on the latest deals out there for internet, streaming, and more.